fredgibbs/fredgibbs.github.io/courses/premodern-medicine/fall-2015/schedule.md

 # Introductions
 - M: Introduction to the course, syllabus, and expectations
 - W: What does the Internet say about premodern medicine?
 How do we characterize common approaches?
-- F: Vivian Nutton, “Healers and the Healing Act in Classical Greece” 7, no. 1 (1999): 27–35; Hippocrates I: _Sacred Disease_.
+- F: Vivian Nutton, “Healers and the Healing Act in Classical Greece” _European Review_ 7, no. 1 (1999): 27–35; Hippocrates, _Sacred Disease_.

 ## Week 2
 # Classical Medicine I